jose-lopez/ner_tagger/README.md

 In this example, the first value corresponds to the global percentage of the entity PERSON, meaning that 89.01% of the entities in the corpus correspond to that kind of entity.
 The percentages are indicated in a similar way for the rest of the entities.

 Any report file also shows the name of the tagged files sorted by the related index or rate metric.
 The option index (named entity_index in the report), offers the average of entities per sentence in a file.
 Let's say the first file in the report has an entity_index of 2.40625; this means an average of entities in each sentence equal to 2.40625.
 Note that the average before does not distinguish the kind of entity.
-For a report about a particular kind of entity, run the following command:
+For a report about a particular kind of entity, run the command as follows:

 $ python ./src/tagger/report_metrics.py --sorted_by=index --entity_type=PERSON